mkirchner/stutter/README.md

 wrapped into a thick educational, down-to-earth package.

 I created this since *writing my own Lisp* was high on my bucket list.
-It has been (and still is) an immensely satisfying fun ride that made me significantly more competent.
-Come along!
+It has been (and still is) an immensely satisfying fun ride... come along!

 ### Rules